A Space for curious minds who believe life keeps expanding.

-Walking into Petra – and standing in awe
+Walking into Petra – and Standing in Awe

 2 July 2022

-But descriptions do not prepare you for the feeling of walking towards it — through a narrow gorge of towering rock — and catching that first glimpse of the Treasury emerging from rose-red stone.
+Petra is described as a wonder of the world.
+But descriptions do not prepare you for the feeling of walking towards it, through a narrow gorge of towering rock, and catching that first glimpse of the Treasury emerging from rose-red stone.

 I had seen photographs.
 I had read the history.
 Yet nothing quite prepared me for the stillness, the scale, and the quiet sense of awe that settled over me as I stood there.